Tring Park School for the Performing Arts: History

-The school was first founded in 1939 and was originally known as the Cone-Ripman School.
+The school was first founded in 1939 and was originally known as the Cone–Ripman School.
 It was formed as a result of a merger between the Cone School of Dancing founded in 1919 by Grace Cone, and the Ripman School founded in 1922 by Olive Ripman.

 The schools were initially in two parts, the Cone studio located above Lilly & Skinner's shoe shop on Oxford Street and the Ripman in Baker Street.
 Cone-Ripman School was then based in premises at Stratford Place in London, but following the outbreak of World War II, it was relocated to Tring in Hertfordshire, using various rented buildings.
 In 1941, the school reopened in London, but a second school continued to operate in Tring.
 In 1945, the Rothschild Bank vacated the mansion at Tring Park, which had been its temporary base during the war, and the Rothschild family permitted the school to use the premises on a permanent basis.
 Tring Park remains the school's sole campus to this day and in 1947, the school was renamed the Arts Educational School, Tring Park, with the London school becoming the Arts Educational School, London.
 In 1970, the school acquired the freehold of the mansion and grounds and began a redevelopment of the site, financed by the sale of unused land.
 The refurbished building was officially opened in 1976 by the Duchess of Kent.
-The school was later extended in 1990, with the opening of the Markova Theatre by The Prince Edward.
+The school was later extended in 1990, with the opening of the Markova Theatre by Prince Edward, Duke of Edinburgh.
 In 1993, the school purchased the former St Francis de Sales Convent for use as offsite boarding accommodation for senior pupils.
 A second house was purchased for use as boarding accommodation in 1994.

 Later in 1994, the Arts Educational Schools Trust decided that it was in the best interests of both the London and Tring schools, for them to be run separately.
 This led to the formation of the AES Tring Park School Trust, which acquired the school and is now solely responsible for its ongoing management.
 In 2009, to further identify the school as an independent institution, it changed its name to Tring Park School for the Performing Arts.
 The London school continues to operate, and is commonly known as ArtsEd.

-For many years, the school's president was the renowned Prima Ballerina Assoluta, Dame Alicia Markova.
+For many years, the school's president was the prima ballerina assoluta, Dame Alicia Markova.
 After her death, Leopold David de Rothschild CBE became president and the vice presidents are Irek Mukhamedov OBE and Howard Goodall CBE.